Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

 class ProcessorService extends cds.ApplicationService {
   init() {

-    this.before("UPDATE", "Incidents", (req) => this.onUpdate(req));
-    // ❌ VULNERABILITY: No DELETE handler at all this.before("CREATE", "Incidents", (req) => this.changeUrgencyDueToSubject(req.data));
-    this.on("CREATE", "Incidents", (req) => this.handleIncidentCreation(req));
-    return super.init();
-  }
+... // Other methods...

 // ❌ VULNERABILITY:
 // No check for admin role and for high-urgency incidents when status is changed to 'closed'
 // No check that only admins can modify closed incidents.
-  // No DELETE validation

-async onUpdate(req) {

-    // Example validation that doesn't check urgency and admin role when closing const { status_code } = await SELECT.one(req.subject, i => i.status_code).where({ID: req.data.ID})
+// ✅ NEW: No updates or deletes on closed incidents */ async onModify(req) {
+    const result = await SELECT.one.from(req.subject)
+      .columns('status_code')
+      .where({ ID: req.data.ID })

+    if (!result) return req.reject(404, `Incident ${req.data.ID} not found`)

-    if (status_code === 'C')
+    if (result.status_code === 'C') {
+      const action = req.event === 'UPDATE' ? 'modify' : 'delete'
-      return req.reject(403, "Cannot modify a closed, incident");
+      return req.reject(403, `Cannot ${action} a closed incident`) }
   }

-  // Other methods...
 }

-...
+... // Other methods

 ```

 **Why This is Vulnerable:**

-✅ What Works:
-  * @restrict prevents support users from modifying incidents not assigned to them (horizontal escalation privilege). it'spowerful for row-level filtering (which records you can access) but has limitations:
-    1. It filters based on existing data in the database
-    2. It cannot evaluate the changes being made in an update operation.
-    3. It cannot compare "old value vs. new value" to enforce transition rules.

-❌ What’s Missing:
-  * DELETE permission granted to support users in CDS.
-  * No DELETE validation in JavaScript to enforce admin-only deletion.
+  - ❌ No DELETE validation in JavaScript to enforce admin-only deletion.
-  * No check for incident urgency when a support user tries to close an incident.
+  - ❌ No check for incident urgency when a support user tries to close an incident.
-  * Prevent support users from changing the status of high-urgency incidents to "Closed" and from modifying a closed incident.
-  * Admin privileges are not automatically enforced at both service (ProcessorService) and CRUD operation level.
+  - ❌ Admin privileges are not automatically enforced at both service (ProcessorService) and CRUD operation level.

 ## 💥 3.
 Exploitation: (TBD with screenshots)